concord-consortium/lab/readme.md

     script/build-and-deploy-jars.rb sensor sensor-applets

-The deployed resources have a timestamp in the deployed artifact so unless you specifically request an earlier version you will always get the latest deployed version.
+The Jar resources deployed to the `server/public/jnlp` directory include a timestamp in the deployed artifact so unless you specifically request an earlier version you will always get the latest version deployed.

 ##### JnlpApp Rack Application Service